 But as the colder months start to move in and more stress is put on their environment – they’re going to be looking for a little assistance.
 Can you help?
 They just need some bread crumbs, maybe a nice cozy place to build a nest, or a nice wall void to live inside.
 That’s all.

 And in return for your generosity they will be more than happy to chew some of the wires in your home, leave some of their droppings on your countertops, and maybe even help you open up a few gifts this Christmas.
 Sounds like a good deal right?
+Perhaps the experts over at sustainablepest.com would have something to say about that and even devise a strategy to get rid of such unwanted guests.

 I didn’t think so.
 Although mice may be cute outside or at a pet store, they can cause a lot of havoc inside your home or apartment.
 Aside from being extremely unsanitary pests and being known to cause many health problems such as Hantavirus, they are also known to cause house fires by chewing on wires in attic spaces.
 I have actually been to houses in the past where I have seen mice chewing on the wires in the attic.
 Luckily no fires but they did cause a lot of damage for the homeowner.
+If you already suspect that you have an infestation, it might be an idea to take action and have a professional come to your home immediately.
+You can contact the guys now at Animal Control Specialists for their assistance and have the vermin removed from your home.

 So what are some steps that you can take to make sure that a family of mice don’t move in to your home this winter?